Mc-Zen/zero/README.md

 - `breakable: bool | dict` : Whether numbers and quantities can be broken across paragraph lines.
 Setting this to `true`/`false` entirely enables/disables breaking.
 For more fine-grained control, a dictionary with the keys `uncertainty`, `power`, and `unit` (all booleans) can be passed for specifying whether breaks are allowed after the ± symbol, the × symbol, or before the unit, respectively.
 - `math: bool = true` : If set to `false`, the parts of the number won't be wrapped in a `math.equation`.
 This makes it possible to use `num()` with non-math fonts.
 - `omit-unity-mantissa: bool = false` : Determines whether a mantissa of 1 is omitted in scientific notation, e.g., $10^4$ instead of $1\cdot 10^4$.
+- `omit-zero-exponent: bool = false` : Determines whether a power with an exponent of 0 is omitted.
 - `positive-sign: bool = false` : If set to `true`, positive coefficients are shown with a $+$ sign.
 - `positive-sign-exponent: bool = false` : If set to `true`, positive exponents are shown with a $+$ sign.
 - `trim-zeros: bool = false` : If set to `true`, trailing zeros are trimmed from the fractional part of the number.
 By default, they are kept in order to preserve the given input precision but especially for `float` input and automatic exponents, such as scientific notation, it can be useful to trim any trailing zeros.